Carole J. Wacey

 President & CEO

-Carole Wacey joined WNET as Vice President, Education in December 2012.
-Carole’s education expertise is focused in the areas of technology, interactive media, youth development and underserved youth.
+Carole Wacey served as Vice President, Education at WNET since December 2012, where she focused on technology, interactive media, youth development and underserved youth.

 Prior to joining MOUSE, Carole was the Director of the Interactive Media for Children program at the Markle Foundation.
 Under her leadership, the IMC program worked to help realize the potential benefits of interactive media for children by building partnerships between industry, the academy and consumers.